BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1integeroverflow.md

 -2147483647
 ```

-What happens if we subtract one from the minimum value?
+What if we subtract one from the minimum value?
 ```
 int value = Integer.MIN_VALUE;
 System.out.println(value);